Pietro De Francisci

-Baron Pietro De Francisci (Rome, 18 December 1883 – Formia, 31 January 1971) was an Italian jurist and Fascist politician who served as Minister of Justice from 1932 to 1935.
+Baron Pietro De Francisci (18 December 1883 – 31 January 1971) was an Italian jurist and Fascist politician who served as Minister of Justice from 1932 to 1935.

 Biography

 The son of a ministerial inspector, he was born in Rome but in 1887 he moved to Milan with his family.
 In the early 1900s he worked as secretary of an anti-divorce committee, which allowed him to gain ties to vast circles of the Catholic world, including Roman law scholars Contardo Ferrini and Pietro Bonfante, with whom he graduated in law in 1905 and whose ideas he embraced.
 De Francisci participated in the formation of the Papyrological School of Milan (1913-1914) and directed its juridical part, chairing the panel for the publication of its studies and editing the legal part of the magazine Aegyptus.
 He became a free lecturer in history of Roman law in 1912, and full professor on 1 July 1924; in December of the same year he was transferred to the University of Rome.

 After the end of the First World War (in which he participated from 1916, first as an infantry officer and later in the intelligence service), in November 1918, he was placed at the disposal of the Supreme War Council in Versailles to carry out preparatory studies for the talks of the peace conference, and later became head of the press office of the Italian delegation at the Versailles Conference.
 In 1924 he published his most successful work relating to private law, Il trasferimento della proprietà.
 Storia e critica della dottrina, and on the following year he became dean of the Faculty of Law at the University of Rome.
 With the 1927 essay La missione del giurista he criticized the German legal approach which claimed to identify law with the will of the state, while extolling the Fascist state as the guarantor of the moral, political and economic unity of the nation.
 In 1930 he became rector of the La Sapienza University.